Energy-Consumption Advantage of Quantum Computation: Exponential quantum advantage in energy consumption

 To arrive at a lower bound on the entropy of the computer's state, we have to constrain the possible probability distributions $p(M)$ and the entropy $S(\rho_M)$ in~\eqref{eq:SCa_geq_SC}.
-To bound $p(M)$ in~\eqref{eq:SCa_geq_SC}, we use the requirement in Problem~\ref{problem:SimonsProblem} that the overall success probability of the algorithm should be greater than or equal to $2/3$, which is the only constraint available.
-Indeed, as we show in Lemma~\ref{lemma:QueryNumber} in Appendix~\ref{appendix:proofs_classical_bound}, if the success probability is greater than or equal to $1/2 + \Delta$ for $\Delta\in(0,1/2)$, the probability of making at least $M_{N,\Delta}$ queries is bounded from this constraint by
+To bound $p(M)$ in~\eqref{eq:SCa_geq_SC}, we use the requirement in Problem~\ref{problem:SimonsProblem} that the overall success probability of the algorithm should be greater than $2/3$.
+Indeed, as we show in Lemma~\ref{lemma:QueryNumber} in Appendix~\ref{appendix:proofs_classical_bound}, if the success probability is greater than or equal to $1/2 + \Delta$ for any parameter $\Delta\in(0,1/2)$, the probability of making at least $M_{N,\Delta}$ queries is bounded from Proposition~\ref{prp:simon} by